1. Submission procedure and workflow

 Suggestions to authors:

 -The Peer Community Journal encourages authors to use preregistrations.
-Authors may post their research questions and analysis plan to an independent registry before observing the research outcomes, and, thus, before writing and submitting their article to a thematic PCI.
+Authors may post their research questions and analysis plan to an independent registry before observing the research outcomes and, thus, before writing and submitting their article to a thematic PCI.
 This provides a way of clarifying their hypotheses, avoiding confusing “postdictions” and predictions, and carefully planning appropriate statistical processing of the data (e.g. see 10.1073/pnas.1708274114).
 For evaluation and recommendation, preregistrations should be submitted to PCI Registered Reports.

 -The Peer Community Journal welcomes articles proposing replication studies.
 All submissions are assessed by the thematic PCIs according to the same criteria, provided that the article is considered interesting by the recommender handling it and the research question is judged to be scientifically valid